markvdlaan93/markvdlaan93.github.io/_posts/2019-10-29-avr-c-timer.md

 * **Timer Interrupt Mask Register** = TIMSKX = register where each bit is a on or off for a specific interrupt.
 * **Timer/Counter Output Compare Match Interrupt Enable** = OCIE1X = bit of specific interrupt given as parameter in the ISR(TIMER1_COMPA_vect) function (see next section).
 Here is a [link](http://ee-classes.usc.edu/ee459/library/documents/avr_intr_vectors/) with list of interrupts that are supported.

-### Function explained
+### Setup clock function explained

-Here's a function for configuring the microcontroller so that an interrupt is triggered every second.
+The `setupClock()`-function configures the timer registers so that an interrupt is triggered every second.
 The ATMega328P has three timers.
 For this code, register 1 is used which has 16 bits.

 Since the ATMega328P microcontroller runs at 1MHz or 1 million clock cycles per second, 16 bits is not enough (already reduced from 8MHz).
 Therefore, a pre-scaler is used which reduces a higher frequency signal into a lower one (options: 1, 8, 64, 256 or 1024).
 Check the clock frequency of your AVR microcontroller in the datasheets.